tlswg/super-jumbo-record-limit/draft-mattsson-tls-super-jumbo-record-limit.md

 # The "large_record_size" Flag Extension {#ex}

-When the "large_record_size" flag extension in addition to the "record_size_limit" extension is negotiated, an endpoint MUST be prepared to accept protected records with ciphertexts of the negotiated length and protected record with plaintext of the negotiated length of minus the allowed expansion.
-The maximum length of a protected record plaintext that can be negotiated is therefore 2<sup>16</sup> - 257 = 65279 octets.
+When the "large_record_size" flag extension in addition to the "record_size_limit" extension is negotiated, an endpoint MUST be prepared to accept protected records with plaintext of the negotiated length.
+Since the 2<sup>16</sup> - 1 limit also applies to the ciphertext length, the maximum length of a protected record plaintext that can be negotiated is therefore 2<sup>16</sup> - 257 = 65279 octets.
 Unprotected messages are still subject to the lower default limits.

 The "large_record_size" flag extension MUST be negotiated together with the "record_size_limit" extension and MUST NOT be negotiated together with the "max_fragment_length" extension.
 A client MUST treat receipt of the "large_record_size" flags extension without the "record_size_limit" extension or together with the "max_fragment_length" extension as a fatal error, and it SHOULD generate an "illegal_parameter" alert.